Michaelangel007/easing/README.md

 First, let's start with the linear easing.

+Hmm, there isn't one.
+Really?!
+Let's add one for _completeness._

-It's graph looks like this:
+Its graph looks like this:

 ![Linear graph](pics/01_linear.png)

-Hmm, there isn't one.
-Let's add one for completeness.

 ```
     easeInLinear: function (x, t, b, c, d) {